 In this example the fluid flow through a bifurcation is simulated.
 The geometry is obtained from a mesh in stl-format.
 With Bouzidi boundary conditions the curved boundary is adequately mapped and initialized fully automatically.
 As dynamics a Smagorinsky turbulent BGK model is used to stabilize the simulation for low resolutions.
-As output the pressure drop is computed.
+As output the flux at the inflow and outflow region is computed.
 The results has been validated by comparison with other results obtained with FEM and FVM.

-10.2 bstep2d
+10.2 bstep2d and bstep3d

-In the implementation of a backward facing step, the definition of the domain geometry is slightly more complicated than previously: additionally to edges and exterior corners, the boundary contains an interior node.
-This example shows how to define boundaries in such a case.
-It is furthermore shown how to use checkpointing and save the state of the simulation regularly.
+The implementation of a backward facing step.
+It is furthermore shown how to use checkpointing to save the state of the simulation regularly.